pierre-pvln/joomla-build/README.md

                                 used to create the extension
 ```

-The downloadable extension zip file is available at:
+The downloadable extension .zip file is available at:
 ```
  download.pvln.nl/joomla/<extensiontype>/<extensionname>/
 ```

-The downloadable extension update xml file is available at:
+The downloadable extension update .xml file is available at:
 ```
  update.pvln.nl/joomla/<extensiontype>/<extensionname>/
 ```